2017 is here with some major changes due on the horizon. Check out the projects page for the latest developments.

 So what's new for 2016?

-The Castle Class Locomotive is well underway and painting now almost completed.
+The Castle Class Locomotive is completed and painting and lining done.

 Check out my projects page for the latest developments.